cloudmesh-community/fa18-523-57/project-report/report.md

     ![Storms per Year and  Region](images/fa18_523_57_Storms_per_year_region.png){#fig:storms_per_year_per_region}

     We plotted a bar graph between number of storms per year colored by the region in which the storm was observed.
-We found that the storms in the region "West Pacific Ocean", were higher than the storms in region "Eastern Pacific Ocean" during the years 1950 to 1965 and decreased during the years 1965 to 1994.
+The storms were increasing each year in every region and we found that the storms in the region "West Pacific Ocean", were higher than the storms in region "Eastern Pacific Ocean" during the years 1950 to 1965 and decreased during the years 1965 to 1994.
 As per our plot, the regions "West Pacific Ocean" and "Eastern Pacific Ocean" had higher number of storms during 1950 and 2000.
 4. Number of storms per region per type of storm

     ![Storms per Region and type over the years](images/fa18_523_57_Storms_per_year_region_type.png){#fig:storms_year_region_type}